Docs

 Stabilize test data first

-For meaningful diffs, keep tests deterministic: fixed inputs, stable send order, and no random/time-dependent behavior unless explicitly controlled.
+For meaningful diffs, keep tests deterministic: use fixed inputs, stable send order, and no random or time-dependent behavior unless controlled explicitly.

 Snapshot file format